-If you need to recover your User ID or reset your password, contact the HIP Service Center on Oahu at (808) 201-SERV (7378).
+If you’ve forgotten your User ID, contact the HIP Service Center on Oahu at (808) 201-SERV (7378).
 An agent will ask you a few security questions to verify your identity prior to assisting you.

 For UH employees: Please visit the UH employee page for instructions and information specific to employees of the University of Hawaii.